-In other avenues of development, some studies have specifically examined paths and walks of graphs.
+Along other avenues of development, some studies have specifically examined paths and walks of graphs.
 In contrast to breadth-first strategies, they learn graph topology by comparing paths or walks.
-As immediate instances, one can find explanations of random walk graph kernel \cite {gartner2003graph} and shortest path graph kernel \cite {borgwardt2005shortest} in the literature.
-We consider these as {\it depth-first strategies}, which use a simple form of subgraphs to learn the subgraph structure, instead of using complicatedly connected neighbor networks.
-In this manner, comparison of neighbor networks is transformed to a problem of comparing sets of path (or walks).
-It becomes easier to solve problems presented by breadth-first strategies.
-Nevertheless, path-based (or walk-based) methods are adversely affected by the common truth that they entail high computational costs because sampled paths (or walks) are usually numerous and have high redundancy.
+In immediate instances, one can find explanations of random walk Graph Kernel \cite {gartner2003graph} and shortest path Graph Kernel \cite {borgwardt2005shortest} in the literature.
+We regard these as {\it depth-first strategies}, which use a simple form of subgraph to learn the subgraph structure, instead of using complicatedly connected neighbor networks.
+In this manner, comparison of neighbor networks is transformed to a difficulty of comparing sets of path (or walks).
+Adverse effects of the problem of excessive information such as breadth-first strategies are less likely {because they usually aggregate fewer node features than breadth-first methods when depth grows.
+Earlier work in \cite{li2018deeper} also uses a random walk to help explore graphs for GNN.} Nevertheless, this category of approach, called a {\it path-based} method or a {\it walk-based} method, is adversely affected by the common truth that they entail high computational costs because sampled paths are usually numerous and have high redundancy.